Jako/TwitX-evo/README.md

 TwitX
 ================================================================================

-Load and display Twitter feeds in MODX using the Twitter 1.1 REST API.
+Load and display Twitter feeds in MODX Evolution using the Twitter 1.1 REST API.

 Features:
 --------------------------------------------------------------------------------
-This MODX snippet loads Twitter feeds using the Twitter 1.1 REST API.
+This MODX Evolution snippet loads Twitter feeds using the Twitter 1.1 REST API.
 You will need to create a Twitter app and get the keys, secrets and token on https://dev.twitter.com/apps/new

 Installation:
 --------------------------------------------------------------------------------